tdeheurles/homecores/README.md

 - a bash CLI
 - an ssh client

-A work on certificates :
+A word on certificates :
-To simplify the first run, demo certificates are given for kubernetes and the user.
-You will find a guide [here](/docs/certificates.md) how to generate your own.
+- To simplify the first run, demo certificates are given for the kubernetes cluster and the user.
+You will find a guide [here](/docs/certificates.md) on how to generate your own.

 ## Prerequisite

-The project have 4 main dependencies : Virtualbox, Vagrant, a Bash interpret and an ssh client.
-Other dependencies are needed if you want to generate your certificates.

 ### Virtualbox